bihorac-LAB/Exposome/Tools/doc/UserManual.md

   - `<filename>_with_fips.csv` — input + FIPS codes

 Zipped outputs:
-> All generated files are compressed into two separate ZIP archives for convenience:
+- All generated files are compressed into two separate ZIP archives for convenience:
   - `output/coordinates_from_address_<timestamp>.zip`
   - `output/geocoded_fips_codes_<timestamp>.zip`
-> Note: <timestamp> is a datetime string indicating when the script was executed (e.g., 20250624_150230).
+- Note: `<timestamp>` is a datetime string indicating when the script was executed (e.g., 20250624_150230).

+If `LOCATION.csv` is provided, it will be updated with FIPS codes and saved as `LOCATION.csv` in the output folder. `LOCATION_HISTORY.csv` will be copied unchanged to the output folder.
+These files are not included in the zip archives.

 **Output Columns Description**